PokemonAutomation/Microcontroller/Wiki/Tutorial/Tutorial.md

 ## Microcontroller Hardware

-Follow the [hardware guide](../Hardware/Hardware.md) to purchase all the hardware for automation.
+If you have not already done so, follow the [hardware guide](../Hardware/Hardware.md) to purchase all the hardware for automation.

 ## Microcontroller Software